 AI storyboard software

-Create storyboard frames from script-linked shot planning.
+Create and approve storyboard frames from script-linked shot planning.

 A storyboard-to-video production view: scenes, shot notes, board frames, image-to-video generations, selected takes, and timeline assembly in one workspace.